SarthakB1516/Hanging-lamp/README.md

-# Portfolio
+# Hanging Lamp

-My fun projects which will never be completed, beacuse I will be adding new and new projects, elements and effects to make it more and more fun and attaractive.
+It is just a fun website I created.

+Click on the lamp and see the magic happen.

+Regards,
+Sarthak